MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/configurations/import-dscresource.md

 InvalidOperation: Errors occurred while processing configuration 'SchemaValidationInCorrectEnumValue'.
 ```

-Intellisense and schema validation allow you to catch more errors during parse and compilation time,
+IntelliSense and schema validation allow you to catch more errors during parse and compilation time,
 avoiding future complications.

 > [!NOTE]
-> Each DSC resource can have a name, and a **FriendlyName** defined by the resource's schema.
+> Each DSC resource can have a name and a **FriendlyName** defined by the resource's schema.
 Below
 > are the first two lines of "MSFT_ServiceResource.shema.mof".
 >
 > ```syntax